winitzki/scall/tutorial/programming_dhall.md

 Each of the constructor functions needs to return a value of the Church-encoded type, and we write out its type signature.
 Then, each constructor applies the corresponding part of the curried Church-encoded type to suitable arguments.

+How can we obtain the code for those functions?
+We know that the constructor functions are just parts of the function body of `fix` that we implemented in the previous section (for all Church encodings at once).
+In principle, we could derive the code of the constructor functions from the code for `fix`.
+In practice, it is easier to start with the curried forms and try implementing the type signatures.

 After some guessing, we arrive at this code:

 ```dhall